serverlesspub/serverless.pub/_posts/2017-10-19-serverless-icecream-database.markdown

 It doesn't need all those configuration options like `create`, because it stores them locally for you.
 If its successful, it also returns the URL of your deployed service.

 Now go, you deserve some ice cream!

+The full code example is available on [this repository](https://github.com/simalexan/ice-cream-shop).